-"I go down there.
-I enjoy the land.
-I like walking around.
+around.
 I kind of do it as a way to get out and relax and enjoy the outdoors and get rid of the buckthorn at the same time," Christenson said.
 "I anticipate it being something that's going to go on for a number of years."

-Since July 2018, Wermager has contacted 511 landowners in the Root River watershed and written 85 conservation plans, many of them comprehensive, whole-farm management plans, resulting in 56 landowners establishing about 65 practices.
+Wermager, meanwhile, will continue working with landowners in the Root River watershed.
+Since July 2018, he's contacted 511 landowners and written 85 conservation plans - many of them comprehensive, whole-farm management plans - resulting in 56 landowners establishing about 65 practices.